2021 Point-in-Time (PiT) Count

 The PiT Count serves two functions: to count the number of people experiencing homelessness in Kamloops over a specified period; and to gather information on the demographics and service needs of the local homeless population.

 The count is conducted over a 24-hour period beginning in the evening of Day 1 with a survey of those staying in emergency shelters, followed by a street count during the day on Day 2.
-During the street count, drop-in centres are opened to provide people with an opportunity to socialize over a warm meal, pick up some essential items, and participate in the survey.

 The Point-in-Time Count helps us to better understand homelessness in our city.
 With successive counts, we can measure our progress in ending homelessness in our community.